-5See policy 5.20.1
+&lt;sup>5See policy 5.20.1

-7 The annual school performance report here refers to the reports required under both A.C.A. § 6-15-1402 and A.C.A. § 6-15-2101.
-Districts are required to provide a printed copy of the school performance report to an individual upon request; however, districts are no longer required to have either school performance report printed in the newspaper but may do so if they choose.

-8 The school-level improvement plans are required to be posted to the website by August 1 of each year.
-The school district support plans must be posted by the earlier of September 1 or within ten (10) days of the plan being submitted to DESE.
-If the district's school district support plan must be approved by DESE, then the posting to the website must include the date the plan was approved by DESE.
-Any amendments to the school district support plan must be posted to the website in addition to the original plan.
+&lt;sup>6 "A" through "N" are required by A.C.A. § 6-11-129

+The use of a district email address allows Freedom of Information requests to be handled by the district instead of the board member as the district is the custodian of those records, unlike with a board member's personal email.
-9 If your written anti-bullying policies are not included in your student handbooks, you are required to include a copy of the policies on the State Required Information page in addition to the student handbooks.

-10 A.C.A. § 6-41-611 states that a district who fails to meet the dyslexia screening and intervention requirements may be placed in probationary status.
-If the district is placed in probationary status, the district is required to post to the district website that the district was placed in probationary status and why.

-11 34 C.F.R. § 106.8 and 106.45 require that the information is posted to your district website, but do not require the information to be located on a page accessed by a link specifically titled "Title IX/Sex Discrimination" so you may change where and how on your website the information is located so long as it may be easily found by students, employees, and members of the community.
+- The annual school performance report here refers to the reports required under both A.C.A. § 6-15-1402 and A.C.A. § 6-15-2101.
+Districts are required to provide a printed copy of the school performance report to an individual upon request; however, districts are no longer required to have either school performance report printed in the newspaper but may do so if they choose. - The school-level improvement plans are required to be posted to the website by August 1 of each year.
+The district strategic plans must be posted by October 1. - If your written anti-bullying policies are not included in your student handbooks, you are required to include a copy of the policies on the State Required Information page in addition to the student handbooks. - A.C.A. § 6-41-611 states that a district who fails to meet the dyslexia screening and intervention requirements may be placed in probationary status.
+If the district is placed in probationary status, the district is required to post to the district website that the district was placed in probationary status and why. - 34 C.F.R. § 106.8 and 106.45 require that the information is posted to your district website, but do not require the information to be located on a page accessed by a link specifically titled "Title IX/Sex Discrimination" so you may change where and how on your website the information is located so long as it may be easily found by students, employees, and members of the community. - A.C.A. § 6-28-301 requires the information to be placed on the "Military Families" page on the district website if the district has twenty (20) or more dependents of Uniformed Service Members enrolled in the district or a general student body of three thousand (3,000) or more.
+A.C.A. § 6-28-108 allows districts to provide this information directly to the military family instead of placing it on the website if the enrolled student numbers are not met.

+Cross References: 1.14-MEETING AGENDA

-Cross References: 3.26-LICENSED PERSONNEL SEXUAL HARASSMENT
+3.26-LICENSED PERSONNEL SEXUAL HARASSMENT